fherran/aqqar-ai/README.md

 ## :dart: About ##

 This repository showcases my work on developing AI-driven solutions for real-world use cases I encounter during my part-time role at a real estate company.
 My primary goal is to streamline and automate routine, manually performed tasks using smart AI applications—such as **autonomous agents**—ultimately contributing to the digital transformation of the real estate industry.

+## 🧠 Use Cases ##
+Soon...

+## 🤝 Contribution ##

+Contributions are welcome!
+If you're interested in contributing—whether it's code, ideas, or feedback—please don’t hesitate to [contact me](https://linktr.ee/izfaisal).